 In the meantime, there are a few different things that could tie us over until the next phase.
 A three-episode OVA (original video animation) was released back in 2015 - good luck finding that in the US, though.
 The manga is a better bet (if you can read Japanese), along with the spin-off series Alice On Border Road.
-A third series, titled Alice In Borderland: Retry, will release its second issue on February 18th, 2020.
+A third series titled Alice In Borderland: Retry ran from October 2020 to February 2021.

 As for an official trailer, you can probably expect something about a month before Alice in Borderland Season 2 is released.

 How many seasons will Alice In Borderland Have?

 The first season covered roughly 31 chapters of Hara Aso’s manga series, leaving another 33 chapters to explore.
 With that math, Season 2 may well be the last of Alice In Borderland.
 At the same time, spreading out the remaining story across a few more episodes wouldn’t be a bad idea, either.

 If things keep going well for the series, Netflix could also adapt the manga’s side stories and sequel series.
 The concept, after all, is bona fide — and full of endless possibilities.